The Mont Blanc neutrinos from SN 1987A: Could they have been monochromatic (8 MeV) tachyons with $m^2=-0.38$ keV$^2$?: SN Model with an MeV line

 \subsection{The $Z'_e/Z'_\nu$ mediated reaction model}

+It is noteworthy that a model involving dark matter for producing monochromatic $\nu,\bar{\nu}$ pairs via the see-saw mechanism already exists,~\citep{Du2015} however, that model was not proposed in connection with supernovae, nor did it suggest any particular neutrino energy.
 The model being proposed here for 8 MeV $\nu$ and $\bar{\nu}$ lines from Type II SNe incorporates the Chen et al. proposal that the 16.7 MeV $Z'$ particle can act as a portal (in both directions) between DM $X$ particles and Standard Model (SM) leptons.
 The initial stage of a core collapse is fueled by the release of $\nu_e$ mostly from electron capture reactions, just as in conventional models, and the infalling SM matter heats the core very rapidly.
-Due to the virtual absence of interaction between DM $X$ particles and SM particles they can be at two very different temperatures, with the DM initially assumed to follow a Maxwell-Boltzmann distribution.~\citep{Lo2011} However, once the core collapse proceeds to the point where the SM particles achieve some (very high) threshold temperature the SM-DM portal is partly breached from the SM side, and the inverse $Z'_e$ reaction ($Z'_e(inv)$) can occur: $e^+e^-\rightarrow Z'\rightarrow XX.$ This creates many``hot spots" in the DM above the threshold for the $Z'_\nu$ reaction resulting in energy flows in both directions, with a rapidly increasing number of reacting particles.
+Due to the initial absence of interaction between DM $X$ particles and SM particles they can be at two very different temperatures, with the DM initially assumed to follow a Maxwell-Boltzmann distribution.~\citep{Lo2011} However, once the core collapse proceeds to the point where the SM particles achieve some (very high) threshold temperature the SM-DM portal is partly breached from the SM side, and the inverse $Z'_e$ reaction ($Z'_e(inv)$) can occur: $e^+e^-\rightarrow Z'\rightarrow XX.$ This creates many``hot spots" in the DM above the threshold for the $Z'_\nu$ reaction resulting in energy flows in both directions, with a rapidly increasing number of reacting particles.
 Shortly, the SM-DM portal is fully open, and the dominant flow of energy is from the low threshold DM side -- which we may think of as the ``high water side of the breached dam."
 Those $\nu\bar{\nu}$ pairs produced only slightly above the $Z'_\nu$ threshold will constitute a spectral line emitted during the initial short burst, but there will also be a non-monochromatic component having energies significantly above threshold.
-In fact it could be some time before the DM hot spots cool (via the $Z'_e/Z'_\nu$ mediated reactions) to being just above threshold, and this raises the possibility of a monochromatic component of $\nu\bar{\nu}$ that is emitted both in a brief burst, and over a time scale much longer than 10 s.
+In fact it could be some time before the DM hot spots cool (via the $Z'_e/Z'_\nu$ mediated reactions) to being just above threshold, and this raises the possibility of a monochromatic component of $\nu\bar{\nu}$ that is emitted both in a brief burst, and over a time scale much longer than 10 s -- important in connection with the claim made in the appendix.